2025–26 Ohio State Buckeyes men's basketball team

-The 2025–26 Ohio State Buckeyes men's basketball team represents the Ohio State University during the 2025–26 NCAA Division I men's basketball season.
-They are led by second-year head coach Jake Diebler, and play their home games at Value City Arena in Columbus, Ohio, as a member of the Big Ten Conference.
+The 2025–26 Ohio State Buckeyes men's basketball team represented the Ohio State University during the 2025–26 NCAA Division I men's basketball season.
+They were led by second-year head coach Jake Diebler and played their home games at Value City Arena in Columbus, Ohio, as a member of the Big Ten Conference.

 Previous season

 The Buckeyes finished the 2024–25 season 17–15, 9–11 in Big Ten play to finish in ninth place.
 As the No. 10 seed in the Big Ten tournament, they lost to Iowa in the first round.
 The Buckeyes received a bid for the inaugural College Basketball Crown, but declined.